rikingurditta/mat327/06 compactness.md

 If $A \subseteq X$ is compact with the subspace topology we say it is a compact subspace.

+Compactness is a way to generalize the properties of finite or "small" spaces.

 ### Example: $\R^n$ is not compact

 Consider the cover